-Two cases of Echinococcosis in humans were reported, both cases had contracted the infection abroad.
+Three cases of Echinococcosis in humans were reported, two had contracted the infection abroad and for one case it was unknown where the infection was contracted.

-In the surveillance program for E. multilocularis, 523 foxes and 4 wolves were examined and all were negative.
+In the surveillance program for E. multilocularis, 575 foxes and eight wolves were examined, and all were negative.
 All commercially slaughtered cattle, sheep and pigs were examined for Echinococcus post mortem, and no cases were identified.
 For details see the Appendix.